 The region in general relies on its natural and physical resources for its social and economic wellbeing.
 Oil and gas reserves and sheep, beef and dairy farming all contribute to the local economy, Whareroa Fonterra, just two kilometres south of the township, produces the largest volume of dairy ingredients from a single factory, anywhere in the world.

-Hāwera is 71 kilometres south of New Plymouth on State Highway 3 and 20 minutes drive from Mount Taranaki.
+Hāwera is 71 kilometres south of New Plymouth on State Highway 3 and 20 minutes drive from Taranaki Maunga.
 It is located on State Highway 45 (known as Surf Highway 45 for its numerous surf beaches).
 State Highway 45 passes through Manaia, Ōpunakē and Oakura en route to New Plymouth.
 Kaponga is a 20 minute drive to the north-west.